pwa-builder/PWABuilder-CLI/README.md

 ####createApps(w3cManifestInfo, rootDir, platforms, build, callback)
 Generates the applications for the specified platforms.

-`w3cManifestInfo` is the manifestÂ´s data in JSON format.
+`w3cManifestInfo` is the manifest's data in JSON format.

 `rootDir` is the root directory where the apps will be generated.